 Becker's research interests are in geodynamics and seismology, focusing on how planets' interior and surface systems have co-evolved.
-His group at JSG combines field, laboratory, and numerical approaches into dynamical models, focusing on the physics of plate tectonics, from grain- and earthquake-scale deformation to plate-scale flow.
+The Geodynamics group at JSG combines field, laboratory, and numerical approaches into dynamical models, focusing on the physics of plate tectonics, from grain- and earthquake-scale deformation to plate-scale flow.
 They are always looking for motivated undergraduate and graduate students to join their team.

 Becker holds a M.Sc. in Physics from Frankfurt University, a Ph.D. in Geophysics from Harvard, and was a Green post-doctoral scholar at Scripps, UC San Diego.
 He has been author of more than 125 scientific publications and is a Fellow of the American Geophysical Union.

 mantle dynamics; fault system dynamics; structural seismology; numerical modeling

 Fellow - American Geophysical Union (2015)